Skip to main content

 Collaborative Contracting

 Renewable and low carbon energy solutions contribute to global efforts to meet climate targets, support the energy transition, and achieve sustainable change.
-Bird has been supporting the construction execution on some of our country’s largest infrastructure projects, from hydroelectric infrastructure, nuclear, and renewable power, to organic waste processing and waste-energy recovery projects for over half a century.
-Leveraging our civil, structural, and mechanical experience in developing and executing complex major projects, combined with extensive self-perform substation and high voltage services, are among the ways in which Bird is contributing to delivering cleaner energy solutions.
+Bird has been supporting the construction execution on some of our country’s largest infrastructure projects, from hydroelectric infrastructure, nuclear, and renewable power, to organic waste processing and waste energy recovery projects for over half a century.
+Leveraging our electrical, instrumentation, substation, and high voltage services, as well as our extensive civil, structural, and mechanical experience in developing and executing complex major projects, Bird is contributing to delivering cleaner energy solutions and supporting decarbonization initiatives.

 Modular and Prefabrication